secretkeylabs/sats-connect-example/README.md

 # Sats Connect Example

-This is an example of how to use the Sats Connect package in your React app.
+This is an example of how to use the `sats-connect` package in your React app.

 ## Installation and execution